Invariance principles for random walks in random environment on trees: Examples

-Note that this is the law of the random family $(\om^n(e): e\in E_{x,y})$ of independent random variables, that conditional on $\al^n$, is given by \eqref{inversegamma}.
+is the law of the random family $(\om^n(e): e\in E_{x,y})$ of independent random variables, that conditional on $\al^n$, is given by \eqref{inversegamma}.
 It is not obvious that \eqref{inversegamma} is a probability density.
 The argument presented in \cite{sabot2015edge} is probabilistic: \eqref{density1} is the law of the random variables $\bar{\mathcal{U}}^n_{x,y}(z)$ on the subspace $\mathcal{H}_0$. \end{remark}

 As a consequence of Theorem \ref{readoff} and \eqref{resist1}, the potential $\mathcal{V}^n:=(\mathcal{V}^n(u))_{u\in T_n}$ of the random walk in random environment $(\al^n,\mathcal{U}^n)$ satisfies

 The aim of the following series of lemmas is to establish the distributional convergence of this potential and examine its limit.
 In what follows, it is useful to recall the natural correspondence $R_n$ between $T_n$ and $\mathcal{T}$ that was extensively used in the proof of Theorem \ref{bohren}.
 This correspondence takes pairs of projections from $[0,1]$ with an additional equivalence structure in such a way that the $i$-th visited vertex in the contour exploration of $T_n$, denoted by $u_i^n$, is associated with $p_e(t)$ of $\mathcal{T}$, if $i=\lfloor 2 n t\rfloor$ and $p_e$ denotes the canonical projection from $[0,1]$ to $\mathcal{T}$ as usual.